tudelft3d/website/jobs/postdoc201503/index.md

 ## Conditions

-The starting gross salary will be in the range €2,476 up to €3,908 depending on the experience of the candidate.
+The [position](http://www.tudelft.nl/en/about-tu-delft/working-at-tu-delft/jobs/academic-jobs/) is for two years and the starting gross salary will be in the range €2,476 up to €3,908 depending on the experience of the candidate.
 TU Delft also offers an attractive benefits package, including a flexible work week and the option of assembling a customised compensation and benefits package.